USRA-STI/gdt-cgro/docs/missions/cgro/batse/finders.rst

     cont_11179.fits.gz ━━━━━━━━━━━━━━━━━━━ 100.0% • 8.0/8.0 MB • 3.6 MB/s • 0:00:00

-See :external:ref:`The FtpFinder Class<core-heasarc-finder>` for more details on using data finders.
+See :external:ref:`The BaseFinder Class<core-heasarc-finder>` for more details on using data finders.

 Reference/API